 Swing dancing is a dance style, or a group of dances, originating from Harlem, New York with Afro-American Roots.
 The feeling of the dance is "swinging", as it developed to the swing style of jazz music from the 1920s to the 1940s or 50s.
 The most known swing dance is the lindy hop that is danced today around the whole world.
 Developing from dances called breakaway and Charleston, swing dancing has not only that "swinging" feeling but lots of space for improvisation between partners.
 Swing dancing is danced socially, not just in competitions, which makes it interactive, fun and a great time as you get to meet and dance with lots of different people and have fun outside lessons too.

 Below you can find information on the various styles of swing dance.
-At EUSDS we offer lindy hop and balboa regularly, with some blues and authentic jazz sprinkled in too!
+At EUSDS we offer lindy hop and balboa regularly, with some collegiate shag and authentic solo jazz sprinkled in too!

 The swing dance to rule them all was invented in New York and developed out of the Charleston.
 It has a relaxed athletic stance, plenty of opportunity for both partners to improvise and lots of fun moves.
 It can be slow and playful or blazingly fast with spectacular acrobatics ('air steps' or 'aerials'), and everything in between.